fChristenson/The-Bloodless-Legion/cities/Khaziram/taverns/The_Melting_Gentlemen.md

 ## Description

-The inn is a single storey stone-walled building, with a small fenced yard and well-made wooden tables and chairs.
-Accomodations consist of wooden cots near the hearth.
+The inn is a two storey stone-walled building, with a small fenced yard and well-made wooden tables and chairs.
+Accomodations consist of wooden 2 small rooms with cots near the hearth.

 ## Owner